Anatoma yaroni

-Anatoma yaroni is a species of minute sea snail, a marine gastropod mollusk or micromollusk in the family Anatomidae.
+Anatoma yaroni is a species of small sea snail, a marine gastropod mollusk or micromollusk in the family Anatomidae.

 Description

 The size of the shell varies between 4 mm and 5 mm.
 The shell ranges from brown to dark green in color.
 Though the shell is thin, it is very strong in comparison to other snails.

 Distribution

 This marine species occurs off Transkei, South Africa.